• Home

 Pin the Recipe

-This easy, cheesy tater tot poutine is a nod to traditional poutine with a loaded tater tot, or "totchos" flair.
-Crispy tater tots are topped with gravy, cheese curds and extra toppings that send this recipe over the top!
+This easy tater tot poutine is my Midwestern nod to classic Canadian comfort food with a totchos twist.
+Crispy tater tots are topped with savory beef gravy, melty cheese curds, and fresh toppings that make this dish the ultimate loaded tater tot poutine.

 Overhead view of poutine on a parchment lined white oval platter